Murder suspect will hand over recordings from his Amazon Echo smart speaker

 In a statement sent to CNN last year, the company said, “Amazon objects to overbroad or otherwise inappropriate demands as a matter of course.”

-Smith has said he hopes the voice-activated Echo -- which answers users' questions, plays music, reads news and connects to other smart devices -- will provide information on how a man came to be found dead in 31-year-old Bates' hot tub.
+Benton County Prosecuting Attorney Nathan Smith hopes the voice-activated Echo – which answers users’ questions, plays music, reads news and connects to other smart devices – will provide information on how a man came to be found dead in 31-year-old James Bates’ hot tub.

 Bates, who was arrested last year on suspicion of first-degree murder, is free on a $350,000 bond.